 How Chanl Built on MCP

-Instead, Chanl agents communicate with the outside world through MCP.
-This means any MCP server your team has built — or any of the thousands of community servers already available — can be connected to your agent without custom integration work.
 Your Salesforce data, your knowledge base, your internal APIs: if there's an MCP server for it, your agent can use it.

 When you configure a new agent on Chanl, you're selecting MCP servers rather than writing integration code.
-The tools layer handles the MCP client logic — the agent discovers what capabilities are available and uses them.
+The tools layer handles the MCP client logic.
+The agent discovers what capabilities are available and uses them.

 This also makes testing much cleaner.
 Because every tool call goes through a standard interface, Chanl can capture and inspect every tool invocation during scenario test runs.
 You can see exactly which tools the agent called, what inputs it passed, and whether the outputs were handled correctly.
 That kind of observability is much harder when tool integrations are scattered across custom connector code.